 Algae discolorations are difficult to remove from roofing surfaces, but may be lightened by applying a solution of chlorine bleach, trisodium phosphate, and water.
 Solutions for these ingredients may vary between shingle manufacturers and depend on the amount of discoloration.

-If your properties need roof cleaning, exterior building cleaning, graffiti removal or other pressure washing services, call Commercial Restorations at 301-216-2555 for professional roof cleaning services!
+If your properties need roof cleaning, exterior building cleaning, graffiti removal, or other pressure washing services, call Commercial Restorations at 301-216-2555 for a proposal!